 - Over 55 Stretch & Flex Fitness: Improve your flexibility and muscle tone with chair-based exercises.
 Classes are held on Tuesdays at 2 p.m. and Thursdays at 9 a.m.
 September through June.

 Contact Lee Arthur at (603) 964-6281 for further information.
 You can also email email@example.com or visit the website at www.town.rye.nh.us.

 Rye Driftwood Garden Club

 Rye Driftwood Garden Club was founded in 1968 and meets on the third Tuesday of most months, September through May, at the Rye Congregational Church at Rye Town Center.
 Coffee and refreshments are served at 9:30am, followed by the general meeting at 10am and the program (speakers on gardening topics) at 10:30am.
 The public is welcome at the monthly meetings and new members are always welcome.
 In December and April, the club has luncheons in lieu of the monthly meetings.
+Please check the club’s website (www.ryenhgardenclub.org) to confirm meeting dates and times.
 The club encourages interest in all phases of flower arranging, home gardening, conservation and better horticultural practices.
 It also promotes civic beautification through designing and managing various Rye public spots and Seacoast Beautification grants.
 A yearly horticultural scholarship is given to a UNH student.

 Membership requirement are annual payment of dues ($35), participation on club committees, sharing in hostess duties, and support of Ways and Means activities.
 The annual May plant sale is the largest fundraising activity of the club.
 They also sponsor a Christmas Greens Workshop in early December.
 And club members participate in Webster at Rye’s Art in Bloom, held in April.
 Most importantly, club members love to share their knowledge and enthusiasm of gardening.